 Whilst we continued to focus on console games, still hoping to crack the American games market, there was still a good opportunity to produce another Dizzy Adventure game for the European computer games market.

-Paul Ranson took production lead with Dave Thompson taking lead programmer and designer.
+Paul Ranson took production lead with Dave Thompson taking lead programmer and designer roles.
 The seventh and last Dizzy adventure* was initially called Dizzy and the Lost Treasure of the Yolkfolk, but was eventually given the shorter name Crystal Kingdom Dizzy.
 If the crystal sword, chalice and crown were not returned to their rightful place, then darkness would forever fall upon the land of the Yolkfolk.
 Dizzy had to travel the various lands solving puzzles, whilst searching for the stolen mystical crystal treasures of the Yolkfolk.

 Codemasters decided to sell this at full price, £19.99 for the ST & Amiga versions, and £9.99 for the Spectrum, Amstrad and C64 versions.
-It came in a large box, with a brilliant illustration and supported with a good marketing campaign.
+It came in a large box, with a brilliant illustration and supported by a good marketing campaign.
 It reviewed far better on the 8-bit computers which by now were 10 years old and this unsurprisingly was to be their last Christmas.

 Crystal Kingdom Dizzy Remake on the Spectrum